wildcatasr1051/gen711_final_project/README.md

    The conda environment was changed to qiime2-2022.8 so that all of the future comands (?) will work.

 mkdir fastp.sh

+   Within the current directory a file called "fastp.sh".

 cp /tmp/gen711_project_data/scripts/fastp.sh ./fastp.sh

+   The file "fastp.sh" was copied from the class project data directory into the created "fastp.sh" file.

 chmod +x ./fastp.sh/